Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 - Identify top Q4 performers

-- Note any anomalies (viral products, stockouts)
+- Note any anomalies (viral products, stockouts that suppressed sales)

-August: Forecasting & Ordering
+August: Forecasting and Ordering

-- Build Q4 demand forecast
+- Build Q4 demand forecast per SKU

-- Apply growth assumptions
+- Apply growth assumptions (be honest, not optimistic)

 - Place orders for 45+ day lead times

-- Confirm supplier capacity
+- Confirm supplier capacity -- do not assume it

 September: FBA Preparation